POEM: Double Oh Seven Up

 But not stirred

-This title, “Double Oh Seven Up,” is one of my poem titles that ends up… being a more integral part of the poem, elucidating further its overall .
-The “007” pun sets up the context for the poem by appropriating all of the glorified and easy from the Ian Fleming James Bond mythic biopics, where a license to kill and bonding one's jimmy to anything that moves is the order — or disorder — of the day.
+This poems title, “Double Oh Seven Up,” is one of my poem titles that ends up… being a more integral part of the poem, elucidating further its overall meaning.
+The “007” pun sets up the context for the poem by appropriating all of the glorified violence and easy sexuality from the Ian Fleming James Bond mythic biopics, where a license to kill and bonding one’s jimmy to anything that moves is the order — or disorder — of the day.
 The pop classic of “shaken not stirred” becomes a metaphor for the impotence of alcohol or other numbing escapes to soothe the real pain of violence, leaving us with mere Seven Up, like some taunting virginal martini falling flat at that.
 Indulging such lower ordered ways of being in the world — e.g., live and let die — represents a form of arrested human development.
 Such narcissistic adventures ultimately prove unsatisfying, that is, outside the timeframe of Hollywood and its cinematic consumer products.
 Maybe there is a reason that the term “theater” shows up in warfare!
-The “Double Oh” is a passing tip of the hat, a glimpse of recognition, that the merry-go-round of to violence can only be escaped by refusing to order another “007 Up,” no matter how good it feels in the short run.
+The “Double Oh” is a passing tip of the hat, a glimpse of recognition, that the merry-go-round of addiction to violence can only be escaped by refusing to order another “007 Up,” no matter how good it feels in the short run.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.